SFDigitalServices/sf-dahlia-web/README.md

 1. Download PostgreSQL.
 You only need to turn it on, the next step will set it up for you.
 1. `rake db:create && rake db:migrate` to create the dev database and migrate the DB tables
 1. copy `.env.sample` into a file called `.env`, and copy correct Salesforce environment credentials (not shared publicly in this repo)
+1. Start Servers
-1. `./bin/webpack-dev-server` to start the webpack dev server
+   - `yarn client` to start the webpack dev server alone
+   - `yarn server` to start rails server alone, which will now be running at http://localhost:3000 by default
+   - `yarn start` to start both servers with a single command
+1. Alternatively you can start the servers using the webpack and rails command directly
+   - `NODE_OPTIONS=--openssl-legacy-provider ./bin/webpack-dev-server` to start webpack
       - This command might fail with `Command "webpack-dev-server" not found.`.
 In that case, you'll need to reinstall webpacker with `bundle exec rails:webpacker:install`.
 During the install it will ask if you want to overwrite a few config files, do not overwrite them.
-1. In another terminal tab, run `rails s` to start the rails server, which will now be running at http://localhost:3000 by default
+   - In another terminal tab, run `rails s` to start the rails
-1. Alternatively to the two steps above you can start either the webpack server, rails server, or both using yarn.
-   - `yarn client` to start webpack alone
-   - `yarn server` to start rails alone
-   - `yarn start` to start both servers

 ## How to migrate a page from AngularJS to React